pcda17/pcda17.github.io/week-01.md

 pwd
 ```

-Let's create a text file, just like we did earlier in the macOS shell.
+Let's create a new text file, just like we did earlier in the macOS shell.

 ```
 echo "Hello!" > sample_file.txt
 ```

 Open the `sharedfolder` directory on your desktop, and you should see the file we just created, `sample_file.txt`.
-The `sharedfolder` directory is like a portal between Ubuntu and your primary OS; both can read and write files located there, and any changes you make will be instantly visible in both operating systems.
+The `sharedfolder` directory is like a portal between Ubuntu and your primary OS; both can read and write files located there, and any changes you make will instantly be visible in both operating systems.

-#### Download a Web page from the shell
+#### Download a web page from the command line

 Enter `wget` followed by any URL to download the web page or file at that URL.
 Let's try it with Google's home page.